 Image by: Max Pixel

 The experience of sadness or grief is never an easy emotion.
-It can emerge due to a loss of a loved one, a pet, a romantic relationship, both long term or short lived.
+It can emerge due to a loss of a loved one, a pet, a romantic relationship (both long term or short lived).
 Grief can come in unexpected ways, maybe a job opportunity didn’t materialize in the way you were hoping and you underestimated how much it would affect you.
 Loss and grief has a way of staying around in our nervous system at a cellular level, if you don’t properly attend to it in a healing and compassionate way.
-This same dynamic of shutting down in childhood is repeated in our relationships as adults.
+This same dynamic of shutting down around sadness in childhood is repeated in our relationships as adults.

 “Ignoring grief in the body is kind of like a psychic constipation—the energetic fields in our body start to shut down and become stagnant.”

 What is usually left, if sadness and grief are ignored, is a subtle sense of dullness in our experience, or we feel exhausted all the time and we don’t know why.
 For others anxiety is experienced as body tightness or racing thoughts.
 Perhaps a belief is adopted that we need to “power through” and “be strong”, or there is an excessive clinging to positive emotion in a disproportionate way.
+For others, guilt and self-blame can be a defense that gives us an illusion of control.
 For most, it can be combination of all these experiences at some point, minimizing what is below the surface.
 Without realizing it these mental fixations prevent us from dropping into our bodies and feeling around into the truth of our experience.

 Learning how to be with grief or sadness can be essential for reconnecting to our innate sense of aliveness and capacity to thrive in our lives.
 This process can help us to realign once again with our mind and body.
 What is left is a deeper sense of compassion and ease into our experiences.
 Our capacity to handle the challenges that life throws at us grows.
 We begin to trust the movement of our lives as we surrender to the path of healing.